 Medicinally, the flowers and leaves of the herb have been used to help with certain medical conditions.
 Lemon verbena uses include its utilization as a fever reducer, sedative, and antispasmodic.

-Now you know growing lemon verbena is not that difficult, you can include it in an herb garden to enjoy its many benefits.
+Since growing lemon verbena is not that difficult, you can easily include it in an herb garden to enjoy its many benefits.